Getting Pain Behind Knee?

 This is a basic leg pain condition, and sufferers can get relief by recurrently stretching their lower leg.
 Also, cramp sufferers can try shortening their pace to put less stress on the knee joint and adjacent muscles.

-People who develop baker’s cyst can also experience lower leg pain.
-This condition is a fluid pocket that develops in back of knee, causing pain and inflammation.
+People who develop baker’s cysts can also experience lower leg pain.
+This condition is a fluid pocket that develops in the back of the knee, causing pain and inflammation.

 Baker’s cyst might not be detected at first because of its minute size and painless condition.
 As the cyst grows, it may move the adjacent muscles or place strain on tendons and nerves, resulting in pain.